Willie Wright (American football, born 1996)

-Willie Wright (born February 25, 1996) is an American football offensive tackle.
+Willie Wright (born February 25, 1996) is an American former football offensive tackle.
 He played college football for the Tulsa Golden Hurricane.
 Wright has played for the Cleveland Browns, Atlanta Falcons, Chicago Bears, Tennessee Titans, Las Vegas Raiders, and San Antonio Brahmas.

 Personal life and high school

 Willie Wright was born on February 25, 1996, and is a Houston, Texas native.
 Wright attended the local Cypress Ridge High School.
 During his high school career, he earned first-team all-district as a senior offensive tackle in 2013.

 College career

 After finishing high school, Wright then attended the University of Tulsa.
 Wright played college football at Tulsa from 2014 to 2018.
 Wright was a consistent starter at Tulsa, starting 47 out of the 48 games he played in.
 In 2017, with his help on the offensive line, he helped Tulsa's running game reach the ranking of 14th nationally with 247.2 yards per game.